 Person playing puzzle game on phone

-For a brain buzz on-the-go, iPhone puzzle games fit the bill.
-From classics like Sudoku to escape room-style puzzles, there’s plenty to choose from.
+From classics like Sudoku to escape room-style puzzles, physics games to there’s plenty to choose from.
 In fact, there are thousands of games to choose from.
-If you’d rather focus on solving actual puzzles than searching for the right game, we’ve got you covered.
+If you’d rather focus on solving actual puzzles than searching for the right game, I’ve got you covered.

-Based on their “fun factor”, level of difficulty, value, and functionality, these are the best iPhone puzzle games worth downloading in 2023.
+Based on their “fun factor”, level of difficulty, value, and functionality, these are my picks for the best iPhone puzzle games worth downloading in 2024.

 Magic Cube Puzzle 3D